legastero/stanza/docs/Using_Stream_Management.md

     }
 });
 ```

+The `stanza:failed` event will also be emitted if a stanza is attempted to be sent, but the client has disconnected and stream resumption was not enabled.

 These messages will need to be resent.
 Probably via a direct user interaction to confirm resending, as the messages could be old and no longer needed.